Formation Z

-is a 1984 horizontally scrolling shooter developed and published by Jaleco.
-The arcade release was distributed by Williams and known as Aeroboto outside Japan.
+is a 1984 horizontally scrolling shooter video game developed and published by Jaleco for arcades.
+It was released in North America by Williams Electronics as Aeroboto.
 It was later ported to the MSX and to the Famicom (by Hect), the latter being included as part of Jaleco Collection Vol. 1 for the PlayStation.
-More recently the Famicom version of the game was made downloadable via the Wii's Virtual Console download service in Japan.

-Plot

-Taking place in the year 2701, a robot named Ixpel which can transform into an aero fighter is sent on a mission to stop an alien super weapon from reaching the Earth.

 Gameplay

-The player controls a robot with the capability to transform into a jet fighter.
+The player controls a robot named Ixpel with the capability to transform into a jet fighter.
 The robot may move forwards, backwards and jump but cannot fly, and the fighter may travel anywhere on screen but has limited fuel in which to do so.
 Fuel status is indicated at the bottom right of the screen presented as numbers from 100 (fuel full) to 0 (fuel empty) which proceeds to decrease while playing as jet.
 When run out of fuel, the jet will fall but if the player is fighting where the ground is present he can revert to robot to avoid crashing (flying too low an altitude will still cause crash, however).
-If jet is above an ocean on the other hand, it will crash and the player loses a life.
-Also the fighter cannot revert to robot when it is flying too high an altitude. (on the center top of the screen directly below the top score indicator will tell the player whether he can revert or not) The combination of two performances must be used to avoid obstacles, as well as to destroy any on-screen enemies for extra points.
+If the jet is above an ocean on the other hand, it will crash and the player loses a life.
+Also the fighter cannot revert to robot when it is flying too high an altitude (on the center top of the screen directly below the top score indicator will tell the player whether he can revert or not).
+The combination of two performances must be used to avoid obstacles, as well as to destroy any on-screen enemies for extra points.
 As with typical arcade games, the robot/fighter will die in one hit from anything.

 Because the jet consumes fuels to stay above air, its fuel needs to be constantly replenished.
 A white sphere emitting electricity on the ground is represented as a fuel to refill, which is the only item type the game has and the only item the player will ever need.
 To transform from robot to jet, a jump button must be pushed while joystick lever is pulled up.
 To revert from jet to robot, a jump button must be pushed down while the joystick lever is down during flight within the allowed altitude.
 While transforming, the player is unable to shoot and thus is vulnerable to enemy attacks so the transformation must be done at the right situation and with caution.